 CBM’s strategy operates at four complementary levels – pursuing impact at the individual, community and systems levels as well as in emergencies – to fulfil our mission.

-Our work promotes a whole-of-life, person-centred approach for people with disabilities.
-It takes an approach that does not just address change at an individual level, but challenges systemic discrimination by strengthening inclusive systems and services, and by supporting the voice and power of people with disabilities as agents of change in both development and humanitarian action.
+Our work promotes a whole-of-life, person-centred approach for individuals with disabilities.
+It takes an approach that does not just address change at an individual level, but challenges systemic discrimination by strengthening inclusive systems and services, and by supporting the voice and power of persons with disabilities as agents of change in both development and humanitarian action.

 View Federation Strategy 2023